Greenhouse Gas Disclosure and Emissions Benchmarking

 Southern Methodist University (SMU) - Accounting Department

-This study examines the effects of the US Greenhouse Gas (GHG) Reporting Program, which requires thousands of industrial facilities to measure and report their GHG emissions.
-It shows that facilities reduce their GHG emissions by 7.9% following the disclosure of emissions data.
-The evidence indicates that benchmarking—whereby facilities use the disclosures of their peers to assess their own relative GHG performance— spurs emissions reductions.
-Firms’ concerns about future legislation appear to motivate this behavior.
-Lastly, I find no significant evidence of emissions reductions due solely to the measurement and (nonpublic) reporting of emissions to the regulator; in this setting, public disclosure is important for generating real effects.
+I examine the effects of the US Greenhouse Gas (GHG) Reporting Program, which requires thousands of industrial facilities to measure and report their GHG emissions.
+I show that facilities reduce their GHG emissions by 7.9% following the disclosure of emissions data.
+The evidence indicates that benchmarking—whereby facilities use the disclosures of their peers to assess their own relative GHG performance—spurs emissions reductions.
+Firms' concerns about future legislation appear to motivate this behavior and measurement alone (without disclosure) seems not to reduce emissions.
+My study highlights how mandatory GHG disclosure can create real effects for peers.

-Keywords: Disclosure; Transparency; Environmental, Social and Governance; ESG; Climate Change; Benchmarking; Peer Effects; Real Effects
+Keywords: Disclosure; ESG; Climate Change; Benchmarking; Peer Effects; Real Effects; Political Pressure

 Suggested Citation: Suggested Citation